sguertin/my-assistant/readme.md

 ## Future Updates

-- Make the time interval to prompt configurable
+- Make work days of the week configurable
-- Make Jira integration optional by configuration
+- Update logic to work for 3rd shift, i.e. a work day that crosses midnight
+- Other integrations?